rust-lang/rust/text/0000-really-tagged-unions.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 An enum can currently be adorned with `#[repr(X)]` where `X` is one of Rust's integer types (u8, isize, etc).
-For C-like enums -- enums which have no variants with associated data -- this specifies that the enum should have the ABI of that integer type (size, alignment, and calling convention). `#[repr(C)]` just tells Rust to try to pick whatever integer type that a C compiler for the target platform would use for an enum.
+For C-like enums -- enums which have no variants with associated data -- this specifies that the enum should have the ABI of that integer type (size, alignment, and calling convention). `#[repr(C)]` currently just tells Rust to try to pick whatever integer type that a C compiler for the target platform would use for an enum.

-With this RFC, `#[repr(X)]` on a non-C-like enum will also have a meaning: the enum must be represented by a struct with two members: a tag followed by a union.
-The tag is a C-like enum with `#[repr(X)]`, and every composite member of the union is `#[repr(C)]`.
+With this RFC, two new guaranteed, C(++)-compatible enum layouts will be added.

-Specifically, this definition:
+`#[repr(X)]` on a non-C-like enum will now mean: the enum must be represented as a C-union of C-structs that each start with a C-like enum with `#[repr(X)]`.
+The other fields of the structs are the payloads of the variants.
+This is a mouthful, so let's look at an example.
+This definition:

 ```rust
 #[repr(X)]